 We recommend traveling to Cuba between November-May for optimal weather as it tends to get hotter in the summer, but we run trips year-round!

-6. Why is travel to Cuba so expensive?
+6. Why is travel to Cuba more expensive than expected?

-Cuba is seeing extraordinary demand!
-Hotel supply is limited and prices have risen across the board.
-Additionally, Cuba places a 10% penalty on the conversion of US dollars, in addition to a standard 3% foreign exchange fee.
-These high transaction costs impact all travelers using US dollars.
+Cuba places a 10% penalty on the conversion of US dollars, in addition to a standard 3% foreign exchange fee.
+High transaction costs impact all travelers using US dollars.